 Goals: Left turn, right turn

-Practice just riding around wherever student wants to go with instructor following
+Practice just riding around wherever student wants to go with instructor following.
+A few students prefer to follow the instructor (can you catch me?), others are happy to be the leader.

 Students are usually super happy at this point